Seventeen (Indonesian band): History

 The band was formed by Harjanto, Sikumbang, Angga, and Darmawan, students who attended a private high school in Yogyakarta.
 With a serious desire to form a band, they asked M. Awal "Bani" Purbani, Yudhi's cousin, to join the band.
 Seventeen was officially formed on January 17, 1999.
 The band's name, "Seventeen", was chosen because all of the band members were 17 years old.
 One year later, Saputro joined the band to fill the vocalist position.

 Their debut album, Bintang Terpilih ("Selected Stars") was released on July 17, 2003, through Universal Music Indonesia.
 They asked the Indonesian MTV VJ at the time, Arie Untung, to do a duet on their song "Jibaku".
 This album achieved sales of up to 75,000 copies.
 Some of its songs were used for soap opera soundtracks.
 Shortly after the album's release, their label closed its local division.
 For the next two years, the band did not have a contract with a label.
 When the Universal Music local division was reopened, Seventeen immediately signed a contract.
 They released their second album, Sweet Seventeen, in 2005, which featured the single "Jika Kau Percaya" ("If You Believe").

 In 2008, vocalist Saputro, drummer Darmawan, and guitarist Angga left the band.
 The remaining band members were anxious to find a replacement for the crucial vocalist position.
 After going through the audition process, they hired Riefian "Ifan" Fajarsyah as their new vocalist.
 The difference in vocal characteristics between Saputro and Fajarsyah ushered in a change in Seventeen's genre, moving their style from rock to a more pop sound.
 Seventeen's third album, Lelaki Hebat ("Great Man"), was released in 2008; illustrating thea drastic change from rock to pop.
-Seventeen released their third album,in the Glodok electronic goods shopping center, that has been known as a place for music pirates.
+Seventeen released their third album, in the Glodok electronic goods shopping center, that has been known as a place for music pirates.
 After the release of their third album, Darmawan rejoined as a drummer.
 In 2011, the band released their fourth album, Dunia yang Indah ("The Beautiful World"), introducing the hit single "Jaga Slalu Hatimu" ("Always Keep Your Heart").

-In 2013, due to differences in music vision, replacement guitarist Yudhi Rus Harjanto left the band justas the fifth album Sang Juara ("The Champion") was to be released.
+In 2013, due to differences in music vision, replacement guitarist Yudhi Rus Harjanto left the band just as the fifth album Sang Juara ("The Champion") was to be released.
 The album contains two singles, titled "Sang Juara" and "Sumpah Ku Mencintaimu" ("I Swear I Love You").

 Three years later, on 31 March 2016, Seventeen released their sixth album Pantang Mundur ("Persistent").
 In this album, they worked with music directors for the first time.
-The album contains 11 tracks, including four singles: "Cinta Jangan Sembunyi" ("Love Don't Hide"), "Bukan Main Main" ("Not Kidding"), "Aku Gila" ("I'm Crazy"), "Menunggu Kamu" ("Waiting for You") and "Kemarin" ("Yesterday").
+The album contains 11 tracks, including five singles: "Cinta Jangan Sembunyi" ("Love Don't Hide"), "Bukan Main Main" ("Not Kidding"), "Aku Gila" ("I'm Crazy"), "Menunggu Kamu" ("Waiting for You") and "Kemarin" ("Yesterday").

 In 2018, they released a single entitled "Jangan Dulu Pergi" ("Don't Go Away"), written for the vocalist Fajarsyah's deceased father.
 Its music video was released on 10 June 2018.
 It was the last song by the band before it disbanded.